ietf-wg-add/draft-ietf-add-ddr/draft-ietf-add-ddr.md

 DoH resolvers that allow discovery using DNS SVCB answers over unencrypted DNS MUST NOT provide differentiated behavior based on the HTTP path alone, since an attacker could modify the "dohpath" parameter.
+For example, if a DoH resolver provides provides a filtering service for on URI path, and a non-filtered service for another URI path, an attacker could select which of these services is used by modifying the "dohpath" parameter.
+Such differentiated services need to also rely on other aspects of connections and URIs being different, such as using separate resolver IP addresses and hostnames.

 While the IP address of the Unencrypted Resolver is often provisioned over insecure mechanisms, it can also be provisioned securely, such as via manual